 British History 1485-1603

-I’ve decided to make a post about my reading list for University, the British History 1485-1603.
-I study this subject now, in the first year, for 10 weeks, during the Michaelmas term and at the beginning of the Hilary term.
-All these books were included in an email received from the University before I’ve started my studies, and this is why I was able to read a few of these before October.
-The books without number, but marked with a *, are the ones I read, but weren’t on the first list.
+Update on the post I published in October last year, about my reading list for University – British History 1485-1603.
+I studied this subject during the Michaelmas term and at the beginning of the Hilary term.
+The books you can see in the picture were on the reading list I received before starting University.
+After I started my studies I received a much longer list, with more books on different subjects.
+The books without number, marked with an *, are the ones I read, but weren’t on the first list, either from the second list or books I had at home.

 Books for British History 1485-1603: Course texts